Clean Air Grants for Marine Engines

 3. Apply for grant funds in person, by mail, or email.

-Please see application on the right for more information.
+Please see application on the right of this page for more information.

 Questions?

-This program is part of our 2023 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, and Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program.
-For more information, see 2023 Clean Air Grants.
+This program is part of our 2025 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program, and DMV surcharge revenue.
+For more information, see Clean Air Grants.